by Anne Beall, Ph.D.

-Now, in the times of COVID-19, where uncertainty has added to stress and anxiety, a cat might be the perfect companion through social isolation.
+Now, post-COVID-19, where uncertainty has added to stress and anxiety, a cat might be the perfect companion through social isolation.
 And we have more evidence than just anecdotes!

 To help contextualize stories and observations, my firm surveyed over 1,500 Americans with cats in their lives.
 We asked them to tell us about their perceptions of and experiences with up to three cats; we learned how a total of 3,169 cats make or have made people feel.
 I write about the findings in my new book Heroic, Helpful and Caring Cats: Felines Who Make a Difference.

 Here are four key ways cats make for great companions- no matter how stressed you are.

 GG clearly showed just how much cats can love and care about their caretakers.
 And this was clearly unconditional love- there was no pressure associated with GG’s outpouring of affection.
 Similarly, Tommy, an 8-year-old Tabby cat I write about, follows Christy, whom he lives with, everywhere, and sleeps next to her at night, exuding positivity and unconditional love.
 Caretakers largely concurred with this sentiment, in which they strongly believed the majority of their cats (65%) love them unconditionally.